Johann Karl Wilhelm Illiger

 Johann Karl Wilhelm Illiger (19 November 1775 – 10 May 1813) was a German entomologist and zoologist.
+He founded the entomological periodical Magazin für Insektenkunde.
+The plant genus Illigera is named in his honour.

+Biography

 Illiger was the son of a merchant in Braunschweig.
 He studied under the entomologist Johann Hellwig, and later worked on the zoological collections of Johann Centurius Hoffmannsegg.
-Illiger was professor and director of the "zoological museum" (which is the Natural History Museum of Berlin in the present day) from its formation in 1810 until his death.
+He was educated at the University of Helmstedt and at Gottingen.
+He was unable to pursue medical studies due to tuberculosis.
+Illiger was invited to Berlin by Alexander von Humboldt and he became professor and director of the "zoological museum" (which is the Natural History Museum of Berlin in the present day) from its formation in 1810 until his death three years later from tuberculosis.